Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 Why is WBL Important?

 Well-designed work-based learning opportunities provide participants with occupational and work readiness training while also providing necessary income support for disconnected and at-risk individuals.
-These opportunities help youth and adults make the connection between academic principles and real world applications.
+These opportunities help youth and adults make the connection between academic principles and real-world applications.

 What are the Benefits of Work-Based Learning?

-WBL creates opportunities for employers and schools to provide structured learning experiences to develop workplace readiness, technical and life skills.
+WBL creates opportunities for employers and schools to provide structured learning experiences that develop workplace readiness, technical, and life skills.
 Through work-based learning experiences, educational programs become more relevant and rewarding for students, parents, educators, and employers.
 When the academic curriculum is made up of a customized mixture of projects, applied textbooks, and digital resources, successful participant completion is high.
-Besides being an integral component of a good educational experience, work-based learning is essential to developing a region’s future workforce.

 Who is Involved in Work-based Learning?